|Phase II||Treatment||Active||18 and over||NCI||090192|

 Blood pressure will be monitored weekly for the first 2 cycles then every 2 weeks for the remainder of the study (unless patients have experienced elevated blood pressure requiring drug therapy).

-CT scans will be performed at baseline and every 2 cycles for restaging.
+CT scans will be performed at baseline and every 2 cycles for restaging during the first 18

 The study will be conducted using an optimal two-stage design in both pediatric and adult patients.
 The portion in adults will rule out an unacceptably low 5% clinical response rate (PR+CR) in favor of a modestly high response rate of 25%.
 In pediatric patients, the study will rule out an unacceptably low 5% overall clinical response rate (CR + PR) in favor of a higher response rate of 35%.